wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 > TODO: Specify a Gaussian sampler from Algorithm 3 of {{CKS20}} (#10).

-## Binary Randomized Response {#rr}
+## Symmetric RAPPOR {#symmetric-rappor}

-This section describes the binary randomized response mechanism, specified in Appendix C.1 of {{MJTB+22}}.
-It is initialized with a parameter `EPSILON_0`, and takes in a single bit `x`.
+This section describes symmetric RAPPOR that was first proposed in {{EPK14}}, and the exact algorithm we use here is detailed in Appendix C.1 of {{MJTB+22}}.
+It is initialized with a parameter `EPSILON_0`.
+It takes in a bit vector, and outputs a noisy version that flips the bits at some coordinates.

+Symmetric RAPPOR applies "binary randomized response mechanism" at each coordinate.
+Binary randomized response takes in a single bit `x`.
 The bit is flipped to `1 - x` with probability `1 / (exp(EPSILON_0) + 1)`.
 For example, if `EPSILON_0` is configured to be 3, and the input to binary randomized response is a 0, the bit will be flipped to be 1 with probability `1 / (exp(3) + 1)`, otherwise, it will stay as a 0.

 Under OC trust model, by applying binary randomized response with `EPSILON_0` parameter to its measurement, the Client gets `EPSILON_0`-DP in deletion-DP model (Definition II.4 of {{EFMR+20}}, and Definition C.1 of {{MJTB+22}}).
-A formal definition of deletion-DP is elaborated in {{rr-deletion-dp}}.
+A formal definition of deletion-DP is elaborated in {{rappor-deletion-dp}}.

-We generalize binary randomized response mechanism by applying it independently at all coordinates of a Client's bit vector.
-Under OAMC trust model, it is proven in Appendix C.1.3 of {{MJTB+22}} that we get good `(EPSILON, DELTA)`-DP in the replacement-DP model, by aggregating a batch of noisy Client measurements, each of which is a bit vector with exactly one bit set, and is noised with binary randomized response at all coordinates.
+Symmetric RAPPOR generalizes binary randomized response mechanism by applying it independently at all coordinates of a Client's bit vector.
+Under OAMC trust model, it is proven in Appendix C.1.3 of {{MJTB+22}} that we get good `(EPSILON, DELTA)`-DP in the replacement-DP model, by aggregating a batch of noisy Client measurements, each of which is a bit vector with exactly one bit set, and is noised with symmetric RAPPOR.
 The final aggregate result needs to be "debiased" due to the noise added by the Clients, and is expressed as a vector of floats, because of floating point arithmetic.

-Since the noise generated by each Client at each coordinate is independent, and as the number of Clients `n` grows, the noise distribution at each coordinate approximates a Gaussian distribution, with standard deviation `sqrt(n * exp(EPSILON_0) / (exp(EPSILON_0) - 1)^2)`, as proved by Theorem C.2 of
+Since the noise generated by each Client at each coordinate is independent, and as the number of Clients `n` grows, the noise distribution at each coordinate approximates a Gaussian distribution, with mean 0, and standard deviation `sqrt(n * exp(EPSILON_0) / (exp(EPSILON_0) - 1)^2)`, as proved by Theorem C.2 of
 {{MJTB+22}}.

-### `EPSILON_0`-DP in Deletion-DP {#rr-deletion-dp}
+### `EPSILON_0`-DP in Deletion-DP {#rappor-deletion-dp}

 > JC: We only add a definition of deletion-DP here since this is likely the only
 > mechanism that provides deletion-DP in the OC trust model.
 Putting it in